-In the records of USIA, RG 306, are a few hints to how we used a remarkable event to our advantage and how we showed the world, that despite the troubles on terra firma at the time, we still could achieve lift off.
-I found some records in the Subject Files of the Office of Policy and Plans, Program Coordination Staff.
+In the records of USIA (Record Group 306), are a few hints to how we used a remarkable event to our advantage and how we showed the world, that despite the troubles on terra firma at the time, we still could achieve lift off.
+I found some records in the series Subject Files, 1966-1971 (NAID 1261446) of the Office of Policy and Plans, Program Coordination Staff.
 They document the instrumental part USIA played, “focus[ing] on the Apollo-11 mission as it had for no other event … directly involved in this story reaching the world audience.”

 USIA planned for the moon landing before, during, and after the launch.
 In fact, they played a role in the actions and words of the astronauts during the flight.
 The agency made clear in several memorandums that the this was an achievement of mankind, “that to blow a horn about it could hurt the U.S. abroad.”
 And while not specifically expressed, it does bring a new understanding to Armstrong’s words as he first stepped foot on the moon.